facebookexperimental/libunifex/doc/api_reference.md

     // Asserts if the sender returned from cleanup has not yet completed.
     ~async_scope();

-    // Returns a sender that, when started, marks this scope as cleaned up,
+    // Returns a sender that, when started, marks this scope so that no more
+    // work can be spawned within it,
-    // requests stop on the internal stop source, and then waits for all
+    // requests stop on the internal stop source,
+    // i.e. cancellation of all outstanding work, and then waits for all
     // outstanding work to complete.
     //
     // The sender returned from cleanup must complete before this scope is